Securing SQL Server

 2. Queries now introduce a table-valued function which runs each time.
 This can be a significant performance drag.

-3. There are side-channel attacks which users can perform to get an idea of what data is available, even if they can’t see the data itself.
+3. Side-channel attacks can give users an idea of what data is available, even if they can’t see the data itself.

-Use row-level security when you need to segment user access within a table and can afford the performance hit of running a table-valued function on queries.
+• Can afford the performance hit of running a table-valued function on queries

 Always Encrypted